goraychiy13/whatsapp-mern-app/README.md

 # whatsapp-mern-app
-This is the whatsapp clone application developed with stack of technologies MongoDB, ExpresJS, ReactJS, NodeJS, MaterialUI Install packagies using yarn.
+This is the whatsapp clone application developed with stack of technologies MongoDB, ExpresJS, ReactJS, NodeJS, MaterialUI.

+Install packagies using yarn.